-This tool enables an authority holder to enter all of the required report information directly into text fields within TMS, and where relevant this information will be stored for pre-population of subsequent report submissions.
-Authority holders can edit pre-filled information where required.
+From 2024, a new online report building tool will be available within Titles Management System (TMS).
+This facility will enable an authority holder to enter all of the required report information directly into text fields within TMS, and where relevant this information will be stored for prepopulation of subsequent report submissions.
+Further instructions are included within the TMS guide.